Contact details

 Programmes: Philosophy and Lingustics

-Since 2022, I am a member of the Lundbeck Foundation Investigators Network and the Danish Young Academy link
+Since 2022, I am a member of the Lundbeck Foundation Investigators Network link and the Danish Young Academy link

 Minimum Norm Estimate